A Bio and Archive of My Thoughts

 I’m an epistemologist, philosopher, social scientist, and a serial founder of over a dozen companies.

-My work unifies physics, cognition, behavior, and law under first principles into a unified, computable grammar of cooperation known as Natural Law — a system that renders truth, reciprocity, and law decidable across all domains of human inquiry.
+My work is revolutionary, and unifies physics, cognition, behavior, economics, and law under first principles into a unified, computable grammar of cooperation known as the Natural Law of Cooperation — a system that renders truth, ethics, and law decidable across all domains of human inquiry.

 I apply this framework in both research, activism, reforms, and technology through the Natural Law Institute and Runcible Inc.